U

-U, or u, is the twenty-first letter and the fifth vowel letter of the Latin alphabet, used in the modern English alphabet and the alphabets of other western European languages and others worldwide.
+U (minuscule: u) is the twenty-first letter and the fifth vowel letter of the Latin alphabet, used in the modern English alphabet and the alphabets of other western European languages and others worldwide.
 Its name in English is u (pronounced /'juː/), plural ues.
 (Note: Ues is the plural of the name of the letter; the plural of the letter itself is rendered U's, Us, u's, or us.)

 Name

 In English, the name of the letter is the "long U" sound, pronounced /'juː/.
 In most other languages, its name matches the letter's pronunciation in open syllables.